MANAGEMENT DISCUSSION AND ANALYSIS

 Investment Baking and Advisory Group is putting their best endeavors on reviving someof the lost or delayed transactions, and are confident that in improved market sentimentsame can be executed efficiently.

-Equity and derivatives brokerage business of the Company contributed 42.84% of theconsolidated revenue during this financial year.
-The Company's revenue of Rs.
-893.76 Lacsfor the year showed an increase of 9.88% over the previous year corresponding to acomparable increase in volume.
+Equity and derivatives brokerage business of the Company contributed 25.
+67% of theconsolidated revenue during this financial year.
+The Companys revenue of Rs.
+440. 03Lacs for the year showed a decrease of 26.
+59% over the previous year corresponding to acomparable increase in volume.
 However it is encouraging to note that we marginallyincreased our market share.
 The number of clients who traded and the number oftransactions were also good.

 The institutional equities business comprises institutional equity sales, sales-tradingand research.
 We differentiate ourselves based on our cutting-edge research focus, whichaids our execution capabilities across our sales and trading platforms.
-We provide equityand derivatives sales and trading services to a large and diversified base ofinstitutional investors, including Flls and domestic institutional investors.
-As atpresent, we have over 35 institutional investors actively transacting with us on acontinuous basis.
-The category wise contribution from the Institutional Dealing Desk toour revenues has been mentioned in the table below which shows a decrease of 52.22% duringthe Fiscal Year 2010-11 over previous financial year 2009-10.
+We provide equityand derivatives sales and trading services to a large and diversified base ofinstitutional investors, including Fils and domestic institutional investors.

 Private Client Broking: